SpaceX reusable launch system development program: First-stage reuse

 On July 28, 2016, the first stage from the JCSAT-2B mission was successfully test-fired for a full duration at the SpaceX McGregor facility.
 The first reuse attempt occurred on 30 March 2017 with the launch of SES-10, resulting in a successful flight and second landing of the B1021 first stage recovered from the CRS-8 mission of April 2016.
 Another reflight succeeded in June 2017 with BulgariaSat-1 riding the B1029 booster from the January 2017 Iridium NEXT mission.
 Booster B1031 flew the CRS-10 mission to the ISS in February 2017 and helped loft communications satellite SES-11 to geostationary orbit in October 2017.
 Boosters B1035 and B1036 were flown twice each for the same customer, B1035 for NASA missions CRS-11 and CRS-13 in June and December 2017, and B1036 for two batches of 10 Iridium NEXT satellites, also in June and December 2017.
 B1032 was re-used for GovSat-1 in January 2018 after NROL-76 in May 2017.

 SpaceX spent four months refurbishing the first booster to be re-used, B1021, and launched it again after approximately one year.
 The second booster to be flown again, B1029, was refurbished in "only a couple of months" and re-launched after five months.
 Elon Musk has stated a goal to turn around a first stage within 24 hours.
-Musk remains convinced that this long-term goal can be met by SpaceX rocket technology, but has not stated that the goal would be achieved with the Falcon 9 design.
+Musk remains convinced that this long-term goal can be met by SpaceX, but has not stated that the goal would be achieved with the Falcon 9 design.

 Boosters B1019 and B1021 were retired and put on display.
 B1029 was also retired after the BulgariaSat-1 mission.
 B1023, B1025, B1031 and B1035 were recovered a second time, while B1032 and B1036 were deliberately sunk at sea after a soft ocean touchdown.

 By mid-2019, having reflown any single booster only three times to date, SpaceX indicated that they plan to use a single booster at least five times by the end of 2019.
 No booster achieved this timeline, but B1048 flew four times and two more (B1046 and B1049) made a fourth flight in January 2020.
 In March 2020, SpaceX first flew a booster (B1048) for the fifth time.

 Falcon Heavy reusability

-Falcon Heavy test flight had no contracted customer, and in order to limit the cost on such a test flight, SpaceX targeted to have reused side-boosters.
+The Falcon Heavy test flight had no contracted customer, and in order to limit the cost on such a flight, SpaceX targeted to have reused side-boosters.
 Boosters B1023 and B1025 that had been flown as a Falcon 9 configuration, were reconfigured and used as side boosters on the first flight of Falcon Heavy in February 2018, and then both landed side-by-side at almost the same time on the ground pads.
 Later Falcon Heavy flights used either new boosters, or side-boosters previously flown on a Falcon Heavy.
-SpaceX has been unable to recover the central core in any of the three Falcon Heavy, but managed to recover all the six-side boosters.
+SpaceX has been unable to recover the central core in any of the first three Falcon Heavy flights, but managed to recover all six side boosters.